Pareto Intelligence

 Bringing clarity to enterprise healthcare analytics.

-Transformed Pareto Intelligence's data platform into a user-centered product through a full portal redesign and a scalable design system.
+I turned Pareto Intelligence's data platform into something built around its users, through a full portal redesign and the company's first real design system.

 Role